omgitsjan/Starter-DiscordBotAI/README.md

 `/dall-e Pixel art where monkeys trying to rob a bank`

+The bot will respond with a generated image/text response based on the prompt you provided.

-Ping:
+Additional - Ping:

 `/ping`

-The bot will respond with a generated image/text response based on the prompt you provided.

 ## License